Some Entanglement Survives Most Measurements

-Our results show that disentangling any two qubit state via single qubit measurements with recorded outcomes, requires either an infinite sequence of rank two measurements or performing a rank one operation (an unormalized projective measurement operator followed by a unitary).
+Our results show that disentangling any $n$-qubit bipartite state via single qubit measurements with recorded outcomes, requires either an infinite sequence of rank 2 measurements or performing a rank 1 operation (an unormalized projective measurement operator followed by a unitary).
 We proved this through a sequence of weak measurements.
 Removing correlations is also difficult.
 Special weak measurements with recorded outcomes cannot remove initial correlations.

+Let us clarify the assumptions regarding the measurement operator.
+Since we are assuming that the experimenter cannot design a perfect measurement, we also assume that they do not know the exact form of the measurement operators.
+We can narrow down our scenario to two outcome measurements because a measurement with more outcomes can be implemented using a sequence of two outcome measurements.
+For a two-outcome measurement the operators are

+where $M_{0,1}$ are the ideal measurement operators and $E_{0,1}$ are unknown imperfections of the measurement operators.
+We make the assumption that the errors $E_{0,1}$ prevent $M'_{0,1}$ from being projective \cite{Guryanova_2020IdealProjMeasHaveInfiniteResourceCost}, and thus in the case of single qubit measurements $M_{0,1}'$ are full rank.